 Criminal Defense Lawyers in Salt Lake City - Serving All of Utah

 Criminal v.
 Civil Cases in UtahA Utah criminal case is fundamentally different from a civil case.
-In a civil case, a plaintiff can typically move to dismiss the case at any point and without being required to provide a reason or justification.
+In a civil case, a plaintiff is generally able to move to dismiss the case at any point, without being required to provide a reason or justification for the dismissal.
 In a criminal case, however, the victim is not considered the "plaintiff."
-In a criminal case, the government (a city, state, or federal government) takes the role of plaintiff.
+In a criminal case, the government (city, state, or federal government) takes the role of plaintiff.
 Theoretically at least, the government pursues a criminal case on behalf of all citizens, not just the victim.
-Thus, while a victim's interests must be considered by a prosecutor, the prosecutor must consider other factors, and is allowed to exercise prosecutorial discretion in deciding whether to dismiss or pursue a criminal case.
+Thus, while a victim's interests must be considered by a prosecutor, the prosecutor must consider other factors and is allowed to exercise prosecutorial discretion in deciding whether to dismiss or pursue a criminal case.
 Even if a victim wants to have the charges dropped, a prosecutor may still move forward in the criminal case.

-If a prosecutor has reason to believe that a witness is not going to comply with a subpoena, she can petition the court for a material witness warrant which allows police to arrest you and hold you in jail until you finish testifying in the case.
+If a prosecutor has reason to believe that a witness is not going to comply with a subpoena, she can petition the court for a material witness warrant.
+This kind of warrant allows police to arrest you and hold you in jail until you finish testifying in the case.
 In rare circumstances, prosecutors have even used material witness warrants against victims in a case.

-Finding a Criminal Attorney in UtahIf you have decided that you no longer want to pursue a criminal case that you have initiated, you should consult with an experienced criminal lawyer.
+Finding a Criminal Attorney in UtahIf you have decided that you no longer want to pursue a criminal case in which you are the victim, you should consult with an experienced criminal lawyer.
 Based in Salt Lake City, and representing clients throughout Utah, Stephen Howard has defended literally thousands of serious criminal cases during his career.
-He has successfully assisted victims in cases where they have not wanted charges pursued, and has been able to help convince the prosecution to drop charges.
+He has successfully assisted victims in cases where they have not wanted charges pursued.
 If you are the victim in a criminal case, you have the right to have your voice heard.
 Having an experienced criminal attorney on your side can help ensure that your rights are protected.